 - place slow cooker liner in slow cooker, if using

 - place flour and pepper in a zipper top bag or container that fully closes¼ cup flour, ½ teaspoon fresh ground black pepper

 - add all beef to flour mixture, close bag and shake well until beef chunks are lightly coated2 lbs beef, cut into strips or chunks

 - add flour coated beef to slow cooker

 - place mushrooms, onions and all seasonings into slow cooker.
 Only the sour cream, noodles and corn starch should remain out of the slow cooker16 oz mushrooms, sliced, 1 medium onion, sliced, 1 cup beef broth, 1 tablespoon Worcestershire sauce, 1 tablespoon Dijon mustard

 - cover slow cooker with lid and cook on low for 6-8 hours (or high for about 4 hours)

-- about 30 minutes prior to serving, use a seperate bowl to mix sour cream together with a ladleful of the hot juices from the slow cooker to temper. once fully mixed, add sour cream mixture into slow cooker and stir to fully combine.
+- about 30 minutes prior to serving, use a seperate bowl to mix sour cream together with a ladleful of the hot juices from the slow cooker to temper. once fully mixed, add sour cream mixture into slow cooker and stir to fully combine.1 cup sour cream

-- if you would like to thicken the sauce further, use a separate bowl to mix cornstarch with a few tablespoons of hot liquid from slow cooker, once fully mixed, add to slow cooker and stir to combine.
+- if you would like to thicken the sauce further, use a separate bowl to mix cornstarch with a few tablespoons of hot liquid from slow cooker, once fully mixed, add to slow cooker and stir to combine.3 tablespoon corn starch

 - cover and allow to cook for 15-30 minutes more